stall84/express-api-todoList/README.md

 The user should enter 4 digits for the time, and a string for the todo at that time, then click the blue submit button to send the data to the server and save it.

+--<>-- New Version 1.1.3 Moved setTimeout function from the client-side script.js code to the server-side code and wrapped the GET route in it (set to 200ms).
+This appears to have fixed the todoList full-rendering problem that was occuring.
+Removed name from nav-bar logo.

---<>-- New Version 1.1.2 Added simple ability to click on the todo rows marking-off that todo as done, changing the color to green.
+--<>-- Version 1.1.2 Added simple ability to click on the todo rows marking-off that todo as done, changing the color to green.

 --<>-- Version 1.1.1!
 Fixed Bugs: Added setTimeout function to GET request that appears to have fixed the full-todo's rendering problem & eliminating the need to submit an empty form to display the latest/all todo's
 <br>